datacommonsorg/data/docs/representing_statistics.md

 ## `StatVarObservation`

 Each `StatisticalVariable` node is an abstract specification about which we can make observations that are grounded at a particular location and time.
-These is represented by the [`StatVarObservation`](https://datacommons.org/browser/StatVarObservation) type.
+These are represented by the [`StatVarObservation`](https://datacommons.org/browser/StatVarObservation) type.